-^a 2013 data have been updated to reflect age and origin data acquired from scale reading since the publication of the 2013 annual report.
+&lt;sup>a 2013 data have been updated to reflect age and origin data acquired from scale reading since the publication of the 2013 annual report.

 Note: All values have been updated from previous reports to account for low sample rates (i.e., carcass recoveries).
-For any reach with carcass recoveries <5%, the annual basin composition (i.e., HOS:NOS) was used to determine the number of HOS and NOS.
+For any reach with carcass recoveries <5%, the annual basin composition (i.e., HOS: NOS) was used to determine the number of HOS and NOS.

-[^] Effective pHOS assumes 0.80 HOS effectiveness
+^ Effective pHOS assumes 0.80 HOS effectiveness

-Figure 26.
-Annual and 5-year average proportion of hatchery-origin spawners (pHOS) in the Okanogan and Similkameen River (combined) from 1998-2018. pHOS values represent the effective pHOS.
+Figure 25.
+Annual and 5-year average proportion of hatchery-origin spawners (pHOS) in the Okanogan and Similkameen River (combined) from 1998-2019. pHOS values represent the effective pHOS (adjusted for RRS).

-Table 21.
-Okanogan River summer Chinook spawn escapement and broodstock composition, and calculated pHOS and PNI for Brood Years 1989-2018.
+Table 19.
+Okanogan basin summer/fall Chinook spawn escapement, broodstock composition, pHOS, and PNI for Brood Years 1989-2019.